HeinrichHartmann/HeinrichHartmann.github.io/hugo/content/posts/writing.md

 # Acknowledgements

-Thanks to my sister, Johanna Hartmann, for feedback on earlier versions of this text.
+Thanks to my sister, Johanna Hartmann, and [Andrew Howden](https://twitter.com/andrewhowdencom) for feedback on earlier versions of this document.